Dragon Tree (Dracaena draco)

 Dracaena draco, The Dragon Tree is a wonderful specimen tree that is hugely popular with landscapers because of its naturally strong architectural features.

 Being evergreen, drought tolerant and able to live for hundreds of years it is a popular choice of feature plant in homes and gardens across Australia.
-It is more cold tolerant than other Dracaena species so will happily grow in cooler as well as warmer climates and, due to its tolerance of lower light levels, it can also make a stunning house or office plant- a real eye-catcher!
+It is more, cold tolerant than other Dracaena species so will happily grow in cooler as well as warmer climates, due to its tolerance of lower light levels, it can also make a stunning house or office plant- a real eye-catcher!

 We have one of the largest ranges of Dragon Trees in Australia with a mixture of single or multi-crown specimens available at various sizes and ages.

 Single-crown trees look fantastic when planted in groups – a small forest of Dragon Trees – whereas multi-headed specimens make excellent standalone feature trees.
 Whatever the look you are after, we are always happy to assist with the thoughtful design of your landscape.

 When grown in best conditions, dragon trees can reach 10-12 metres in height.

 When planted in the ground a dragon tree should not require any watering.
 For container grown dragon trees, water regularly to keep the soil moist.
 But, as mentioned earlier, do not allow the soil to become waterlogged as this will cause the roots to rot.

 How can I propagate a dragon tree?

 Dragon Trees can be propagated by seed or cutting.
 Semi-hardwood cuttings and leafless stem sections can be rooted in spring.